 Additionally, dogs and cats must have a city license and be vaccinated for rabies.
 Our animal control officer also reviews residences applying for a kennel license or who choose to raise hens.

 How to License a Pet

-Purchase your city license at Bozeman City Hall, 121 N. Rouse Ave, between the hours of 8 am and 5 pm, Monday-Friday, or you may fill out the "license form" portion of the attached brochure and mail it to City Hall along with:
+Purchase your city license at Bozeman City Hall, 121 N. Rouse Ave, between the hours of 8 am and 5 pm, Monday-Friday, or you may fill out the Pet License Application located on the Pet Licensing and Permits page.

 - A check covering license fees